UnixJunkie/pardi/README.md

-# pardi
+# ParDi

-parallel and distributed execution of command lines
+Parallel and Distributed execution of command lines, pardi!